-Furthermore, an "arbitration provision" may be provided that enables third-party (arbitrator) participation in the discussions between the tax authorities.
-In that case, the taxpayer can request to submit the unsolved portion of such case to arbitration after a specified period of time has passed since the mutual agreement procedure was commenced.
-Because the arbitration provision necessitates drawing a conclusion within a specified period of time, this system will lead to more smooth and effective discussions between the tax authorities and contribute to the avoidance of double taxation.
+Furthermore, an "arbitration provision" may be provided that enables third-party (arbitrator)

+participation in the discussions between the tax authorities.
+In that case, the taxpayer can request to submit the unsolved portion of such case to arbitration after a specified period has passed since the mutual agreement procedure was commenced.
+Because the arbitration provision necessitates drawing a conclusion within a specified period, this system will lead to more smooth and effective discussions between the tax authorities and contribute to the avoidance of double taxation.
 Japan introduced an arbitration provision in the tax treaties concluded with Hong Kong (entered into force in August 2011), the Netherlands (entered into force in December 2011), Portugal (entered into force in July 2013), New Zealand (entered into force in October 2013), Sweden (entered into force in October 2014), and the UK (entered into force in December 2014.
-The provision is also included in the tax treaty with the United States (signed in January 2013, but not yet in force).
+The provision is also included in the tax treaties with the United States (signed in January 2013, but not yet in force), Germany (signed in December 2015, but not yet in force), and Chile (signed in January 2016, but not yet in force).

-(2) Transfer pricing taxation
+2) Transfer pricing taxation